 However, you should know that REAPER isn’t always intuitive at first glance, so the learning curve may be steeper than what you’d find on other platforms.
 You also need to download third-party plugins to maximize its potential, which may be frustrating to podcasters who are looking for an out-of-the-box solution.

-Learn more about REAPER in our comprehensive guide.
+Learn more about REAPER DAW in our comprehensive guide.

 Key Features of REAPER